-We make a significant contribution to conservation by collecting and banking the seeds from native wild plant species in the Millennium Seed Bank.
-The seeds, together with herbarium specimens and field data are collected and sent to the Millennium Seed Bank in the United Kingdom and duplicate collections are kept at the National Plant Genetic Resources Centre in Roodeplaat, near Pretoria.
-The seed can remain viable and available for use for hundreds of years.
+We make a significant contribution to the conservation of SA flora by collecting and banking the seeds from indigenous wild plant species, with a particular focus on species of conservation concern.
+The seeds, together with herbarium specimens and field data are collected and sent to the MSBP in the United Kingdom and duplicate collections are kept at the National Plant Genetic Resources Centre (NPGRC) in Roodeplaat, near Pretoria.
+The seed should remain viable and available for use for hundreds of years.

 Previous and current aims of the Millennium Seed Bank Partnership project in South Africa

-The Millennium Seed Bank partnership project in South Africa has successfully reached its first milestone by banking 10% of the countries wild plant species in the Millennium Seed Bank.
-The achievements of the Millennium Seed Bank Partnership project in South Africa over the past decade provided a platform from which to develop a new strategy.
+The MSBP in South Africa successfully reached its first milestone by banking the seed of 10% of the countries wild plant species.
+The achievements of the MSBP in South Africa over the past decade provided a platform from which to develop a new strategy.

-The principal aim is to collect 2 500 of South Africa’s plant species by 2020 of which about 50% are of conservation concern and which includes 1000 threatened species (VU, CR, EN, CR PE).
+The principal aim now is to collect 2 500 of South Africa’s plant species by 2020 of which about 50% must be of conservation concern and which includes 1000 threatened species (VU, CR, EN, CR PE).

-- Build on current, and develop new capacity building and training opportunities to support the national and regional seed conservation effort.
+Build on current and develop new capacity and through training opportunities to support the national and regional seed conservation efforts.